-- 1. Achievement of the designated score on standardized tests for licensure - 2.
-Maintenance of a cumulative grade point average of 2.7; - 3.
-Attainment of a minimum grade of "C" in all courses with the EDUC prefix; - 4.
-Successful completion of all observations and field experiences; - 5.
-Successful completion of departmental benchmark assignments; - 6.
-Demonstration of Central College teacher candidate dispositions; - 7.
-Demonstration of expertise in content and effective oral and written communication; - 8.
-Achievement of major program grade point average requirements or proficiencies (based on content area) - 9.
+- 1. Maintenance of a cumulative grade point average of 2.7; - 2.
+Attainment of a minimum grade of "C" in all courses with the EDUC prefix; - 3.
+Successful completion of all observations and field experiences; - 4.
+Successful completion of departmental benchmark assignments; - 5.
+Demonstration of Central College teacher candidate dispositions; - 6.
+Demonstration of expertise in content and effective oral and written communication; - 7.
+Achievement of major program grade point average requirements or proficiencies (based on content area) - 8.
 Recommendation of the major department